What Is a Needs Assessment? (Plus How To Conduct One)

-Are problems and stressful situations changed into solutions or opportunities?
+Are challenges changed into solutions or opportunities to learn?

-Do employees know where they are the best fit for the company?
+Do employees know where they are the right fit for the company?

-Is the team clear about the company vision?
+Is the team clear about the company's vision?

-Does the team know its role within the company and its vision?
+Does the team know its role within the company and its mission?

-Can the company properly recruit and train talented employees?
+Can the company recruit and train talented employees properly?

-Is the company attracting great potential employee candidates, and are they staying with the company?
+Is the company attracting potential candidates, and are they staying?